tabekawa/Thermodynamics_MouseLiver/README.md

 The .xlsx files containing the information on kinetic parameter (Michaelis-Menten constant and turnover number) distributions used for FCC calculation and the FCC values generated in Abekawa *et al*. are in this directory.

-# Guidance on running code
+# Guidance for running code

 ## Estimation of ΔrG′ by GLEAM